 Students are required to participate in several clinical experiences in order to translate theory and laboratory skills to an actual patient care environment.
-In NUR 105, there is one, 8 hour clinical experience per week for several weeks, at an off-site location.
-In NUR 106, there are 40 hours of clinical experience during the last three weeks of the course, at one or more locations.
+In NUR 105, there is one, 8 hour clinical experience per week for five weeks, at an off- site location.
 Students must provide their own transportation to the clinical site.
 Malpractice insurance (included in regular fees) and a criminal background check is required for entry into the clinical site.